univ-ai/welcomenew/_catalog/template/ai1.md

 - Numpy
 - Pandas
-- Tensorflow.keras
+- Matplotlib

 All exercises in this course will be done in jupyter notebooks.

-> Note: Prior knowledge of high level machine learning libraries such as keras is necessary for this module
+> Note: No prior knowledge of machine learning libraries is necessary for this module

+In addition to this, you are expected to know the material covered in our [AI0](/courses/ai0/) course.

 Before you begin the course, we have prepared for you a simple exercise to ensure your proficieny of the above libraries.